awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 Use the following procedure to create a service role \(or *assume role*\) for Systems Manager Automation\.

 **Note**
 You can also use this role in runbooks, such as the `AWS-CreateManagedLinuxInstance` runbook\.
-Using this role, or the Amazon Resource Name \(ARN\) of an AWS Identity and Access Management \(IAM\) role, in runbooks enables Automation to perform actions in your environment, such as launch new instances and perform actions on your behalf\.
+Using this role, or the Amazon Resource Name \(ARN\) of an AWS Identity and Access Management \(IAM\) role, in runbooks allows Automation to perform actions in your environment, such as launch new instances and perform actions on your behalf\.

 **To create an IAM role and allow Automation to assume it**